-- 11.1 It is encouraged to have mixed participation with men and women riders within a team, although it is not compulsory. - 11.2 The following team scoring will be used for country classification at Confederation and World Championships - Open Championships: Team score will include the 5 Best results of all categories, with a maximum of 1 per category. - Youth & Senior Championships: Team score will include the 10 best results of all categories, with a maximum of 1 rider per category. - 11.3 In the event of a tie between 2 teams, the next best score will be added until there is a winning team. - 11.4 The ranking point system for the relevant competition, as described in Appendix E, will be used to calculate the team scoring.
+- 11.1 It is encouraged to have mixed participation with men and women riders within a team, although it is not compulsory. - 11.2 The following team scoring will be used for country classification at the Championships: - World, PANAM and AO Championships: Team score will include the best results of each category, with a maximum of 1 per category. - E&A Confederation Open Championships: Team score will include the best results of each category, with a maximum of 1 per category. - E&A Confederation Youth & Senior Championships: Team score will include the best results of each category, with a maximum of 1 rider per category. - 11.3 In the event of a tie between 2 teams, the next best score will be added until there is a winning team. - 11.4 The ranking point system for the relevant competition, as described in Appendix D, will be used to calculate the team scoring. - 11.5 In the event of unsportsmanlike behaviour, the Technical Delegate, Competition Manager and Chief Judge have the authority to deduct an appropriate number of points from the overall team score to reflect the seriousness of the incident.